11 underdogs who overcame adversity to become pro footballers

 A few short weeks later, Suarez would make national headlines after another biting incident, the third of his career, in which he sunk his teeth into Georgio Chiellini’s shoulder.

 After the incident, Suarez was banned for an unprecedented four months, one of the longest in football history.
-He’s since taken anger management lessons and become one of Barcelona’s greatest ever strikers, developing a good relationship with Lionel Messi on and off the pitch.
+He’s since taken anger management lessons and became one of Barcelona’s greatest ever strikers, developing a good relationship with Lionel Messi on and off the pitch.

 Born in 1966 in south-east Liberia, Weah grew up in one of the country’s poorest areas, the Clara Town slum of Monrovia.